ahermant/ah-blog/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

 ```

 Now the login command should start before your tests and record the MSAL data in your localstorage.
+It will bypass the redirect and Cypress should test the rest of your application.